What is app engagement and how to measure it

 But what’s next?

 App engagement is a product health indicator — and you never stop working on it.
-App engagement metrics not always measure commercial success but affect it indirectly.
+App engagement metrics do not always measure commercial success but affect it indirectly.
 For example, if a user bought a monthly subscription but became bored with your app, they will unsubscribe and you will lose money.
 A healthy lifestyle is a lot of never-ending work — so is keeping your product healthy.
 We didn’t show you all the possible methods to increase engagement.
-But at the early stages even a decent onboarding is enough to retain users.
+But at the early stages, even a decent onboarding is enough to retain users.

 We’ll be happy to work on your project — tell us about your future app in the contact form below.